 In this article:

-- Queer history is often erased or ignored in standard narratives, but LGBTQ+ people have always existed and have long fought for recognition and acceptance.
+- Queer history is often erased or ignored in standard narratives, but LGBT+ people have always existed and have long fought for recognition and acceptance.

-- These LGBTQ+ documentaries shine a light on some of the most epoch-defining moments and important events for queer communities around the world.
+- These LGBT+ documentaries shine a light on some of the most epoch-defining moments and important events for queer communities around the world.

-- Learn and find inspiration in the stories told in LGBTQ+ documentaries like P.S.
+- Learn and find inspiration in the stories told in LGBT+ documentaries like P.S.
 Burn This Letter Please and How to Survive a Plague.

 From statistics, archives, and oral histories, documentarists have sought to draw out those stories of humanity and resistance, sharing who we are and who we can be in a wide array of films over the past few decades.

-Though definitely not an exhaustive list, the LGBTQ+ documentaries below provide a glimpse into our shared history, as well as the ongoing fight to be ourselves and to love each other.
+Though definitely not an exhaustive list, the LGBT+ documentaries below provide a glimpse into our shared history, as well as the ongoing fight to be ourselves and to love each other.

 P.S.
 Burn This Letter Please (2020)